-"Dual credit" means credit awarded to a student on their secondary and postsecondary transcript for the completion of a single course.
-Students may be allowed dual credit when ap- proved in advance.
+"Dual credit" means credit awarded to a student on his or her secondary and postsecondary transcript for the completion of a single course.
+Students may be allowed dual credit when approved in advance.

 "Full credit load" means at least 12 credits per school year for grades 7 through 12 or the maximum number of credits offered by the student's school during the regular school day per school year, whichever is greater.